David Giddings: Later years

 In 1863, he purchased a large farm in the town of Empire, Wisconsin, in Fond du Lac County—previously known as the "Macy farm".
 Giddings initially gave the farm to his son, Harvard, to manage, but made it his own permanent residence in 1874.

 Giddings ultimately lived into his nineties on his farm in Empire.
 When his health began to fail, he moved back to his Sheboygan Falls homestead, which was then managed by his son, Harvard.
-He died there on October 26, 1900.
+He died there on October 26, 1900, and was buried at Sheboygan Falls Cemetery.

 Personal life and family

 David Giddings was a son of Joshua Giddings of Ipswich, Massachusetts.
 Joshua Giddings was a third cousin of Joshua Reed Giddings.
 The Giddings were descendants of George Giddings, who emigrated from England to the Massachusetts Bay Colony in 1635.

 David Giddings married Dorothy Trowbridge on June 7, 1842, in Sheboygan County.
 Dorothy Trowbridge was also a pioneer settler of Sheboygan County; she was born in Worcester County, Massachusetts, and emigrated to Wisconsin with her parents in the 1830s.
 David and Dorothy Giddings had three children, Harvard, Clara, and George.
 Clara died at age 22, but the sons survived their parents.
 Harvard Giddings (sometimes erroneously referred to as "Howard") took over the family estate in Sheboygan Falls.